 “The Drawing Room, Rossana, Co.Wicklow” dated 1822, pencil, ink and watercolour (9″ x 11″), sold at Christie’s (London) – 7/5/2009 for £5,000.

 Steel, Kenneth RBA SGA (1906-1970)

-A British artist who was noted for landscapes, street scenes and as a poster designer.
+A British artist who was noted for his landscapes, street scenes and poster designs.
 Most of his work was produced as commercial pieces for the railways and he is also represented in a number of public collections including the Waterford Municipal Art Collection where his watercolour “St Audeon’s Church” can be seen in the Waterford Institute of Technology.